wp-plugins/cp-contact-form-with-paypal/README.txt

 * The website administrator receives an **email notification** of the paid contact message.
 * The customer receives a **"thank you - confirmation" message**.
 * **Easy setup** of the PayPal payment, basically just indicate the price and email linked to the PayPal account.
 There are optional fields for language and currency settings.
+* Export the contact form messages to CSV/Excel
+* Support PayPal taxes configuration
+* Optionally request address at PayPal (useful for the delivery of tangible items)
 * Includes optional **captcha** verification as part of the contact form.

 = How it can be used =